 A relative newcomer to Chamonix, inaugurated in the summer of 2015, the 🌳 Parc Couttet is a little gem of a park, right in the centre of Chamonix!
 It leads down from 🎵 La Maison des Artistes, and sometimes there are open-air concerts here.
 It’s a good place to organise 🍏 picnics and children’s games!
 During the 🎵 CosmoJazz festival during the summer months, there is a stage set up here.

-The 🌲 Bois du Bouchet hosts the parapente landing field, and it is a great place to walk, run or cycle with small children, with designated paths, 🚵♀️ cycle routes, 🍏 picnic tables and plenty of shade.
+The 🌲 Bois du Bouchet hosts the parapente landing field, and it is a great place to walk, run or cycle with small children, with designated paths, 🚵♀️ cycle routes (and bike park), 🍏picnic tables and plenty of shade.
 There is an easy hiking & strolling route through the woods, up to Les Praz and back via the river path, accessible in both winter and summer; this is an ideal baby-carrier or buggy walk (with decent wheels), depending on the weather.
-There is handicapped access on landscaped paths, with explanatory panels along the way detailing mountain terrain, flora and fauna.
+There is ♿ handicapped access on landscaped paths, with explanatory panels along the way detailing mountain terrain, flora and fauna.
 There is also the parcours orientation in the woods (be sure to print out the relevant maps before hand).
 You can stop for ☕️ snacks at the La Crèmerie or Le Robinson in the woods.

-If you live in the Chamonix Valley, and you have young children, then you are more than likely to be very familiar with 🌲 Le Paradis des Praz!
-It is lovely to stroll or take 🚵♀️ a bike ride to get there from the Chamonix golf course or Les Tines (car parks in both places), and once there, you can set yourselves up for an immersion in the forest and by a gurgling stream . . . you are welcome 🍏 to picnic and use the playground as long as you buys drinks from the buvette (this is a very fair deal!) – you can also get 🍦 ice-creams, 🥞 snacks and 🥗 lunch here / FB page and MBFF article here;
+If you live in the Chamonix Valley, and you have young children, then you are more than likely to be very familiar with the 🌲 Paradis des Praz!
+It is lovely to stroll or take 🚵♀️ a bike ride to get there from the Chamonix golf course or Les Tines (car parks in both places), and once there, you can set yourselves up for an immersion in the forest and by a gurgling stream . . . you are welcome 🍏 to picnic and use the playground as long as you buys drinks from the buvette (this is a very fair deal!) – you can also get 🍦 ice-creams, 🥞 snacks and 🥗 lunch here / FB page;

-The 💦 Lac des Chavants is located right next to 🌲 a forest with easy paths to navigate with a buggy and plenty of places to make a cabane!
-It is a great destination for families throughout the year, as there are so many activities available there: you can 🎣 fish (with a permit) and you will find: 🍏 picnic tables and BBQ facilities, a parcours orientation (around the lake and into the woods), a playground & climbing net, 🎾 tennis courts, 🧗♂️ a fabulous rock climbing area, pétanque . . . and cross-country skiing and 🛷 sledging in wintertime / snacks: ☕️ La Guinguette café & restaurant / see here for MBFF article about 💦 Lac des Chavants and an article about 🍁 autumn orienteering here;
+💦 Lac des Chavants is located right next to 🌲 a forest with easy paths to navigate with a buggy and plenty of places to make a cabane!
+It is a great destination for families throughout the year, as there are so many activities available there: you can 🎣 fish (with a permit) and you will find: 🍏 picnic tables and BBQ facilities, a parcours orientation (around the lake and into the woods), a playground & climbing net, 🎾 tennis courts, 🧗♂️ a fabulous rock climbing area, pétanque . . . and cross-country skiing and 🛷 sledging in wintertime / snacks: ☕️ La Guinguette café & restaurant;

 Parc Animalier de Merlet (Les Houches)